-The Performing Arts Building is an academic building used by the School of Performing Arts and Cinema and the College of Liberal Arts and Human Sciences.
+The Liberal Arts Building, formerly the Performing Arts Building, is an academic building used by the School of Performing Arts and Cinema and the College of Liberal Arts and Human Sciences.

 The Black Box Theatre is on the second floor and is used primarily for student-run workshop productions.

 Two students thought during the 1894-1895 term that (then) V.P.I. should have a Young Men's Christian Association Building and they set about to make it happen.
 A effort to raise funds was started; about two years into the project, Mr. Lawrence Priddy became involved and from then on the project was almost entirely his responsibility.
 In a 1913 report on the history of the building, it was stated that, "without his tireless energy the work could not have gone on."
 Priddy worked to raise subscriptions and donations for the construction, so that, according to the report, "In the spring of 1899 the plans for the building were prepared by Mr. W. F. West, an architect of Richmond, Virginia, and were finally adopted, after Mr. Priddy had obtained the advice and suggestions of the leading authorities on Y. M. C. A. work in this country.
 At the time the design was considered a model for a college Y. M. C. A. Building.

 In the spring of 1900, with appropriate and imposing ceremonies, the cornerstone was laid in the presence of a large body of interested spectators.
 The speakers on this occasion were Dr. R. S. McArthur, the noted divine of New York; Dr. J. M. McBryde, the President of the Virginia Polytechnic Institute; and Mr. Lawrence Priddy, of New York, whom Dr. McArthur characterized as "the most consistent, persistent, and insistent beggar I have ever seen."